IBM/rpg-genai-data/docs/pages/task/explain_module.md

   | `LIB1/VALIDATION_PGM` | Called Program    | Validates input fields such as customer ID, order quantity, and product codes before processing. |

   ##### Data and Messaging Components
-  These include data areas, data queues, and other that store or transmit data used by the program.
+  These include data areas, data queues, and other that store or transmit data used by the module.
   Example:
   | Component Name        | Type       | Description                                                                 |
   |-----------------------|------------|-----------------------------------------------------------------------------|